 Futures Recovery Healthcare is accredited by The Joint Commission, employs experienced, licensed professionals, and uses evidence-based therapies.
 Our Hero’s Ascent program focuses on identifying and addressing underlying trauma, chronic pain, and other issues shared by first responders and military members.
-Coordinated and personalized care plans incorporate medical treatment, psychiatry, individual and group psychotherapy, physical therapy, wellness services, family programming, and neurostimulation.
+Coordinated and personalized care plans incorporate medical treatment, psychiatry, individual and group psychotherapy, physical therapy, wellness services, and family programming.
 Therapy and education are provided to help family members address their mental health needs and learn to support their loved one’s recovery.
 Futures strives to help frontline workers find like-mindedness, camaraderie, and support by connecting with peers in recovery.
 Our thriving alumni community is a source of ongoing inspiration and connection.

 EDUCATION AND TRAINING FOR POSITIVE CHANGE